Who is this article for?

 In many cases, the Code42 app's default memory setting supports backing up as much as 1 TB (1,024 GB) of data or as many as 1 million files on Mac and Linux devices, and as much as 4 TB of data or as many as 4 millions files on Windows devices.
 However, you may need to assign additional system memory if the Code42 app:

 - Does not open when launched

-- Opens, but displays the message: Code42 CrashPlan cannot connect to its background service
+- Opens, but displays the message: Cannot connect to background service

 - Closes abruptly while backing up files